What is CVP Analysis?

 - Break-even point (in units or dollars)

 In order to properly implement CVP analysis, we must first take a look at the contribution margin format of the income statement.

-CVP Analysis setup
+CVP Analysis Setup

-The regular income statement follows the order of revenues minus cost of goods sold gives gross margin, while revenues minus expenses lead to net income.
+The regular income statement follows the order of revenues minus cost of goods sold and gives gross margin, while revenues minus expenses lead to net income.
 A contribution margin income statement follows a similar concept but uses a different format by separating fixed and variable costs.

-CM Income Statement Example:
+Contribution Margin (CM) Income Statement Example:

 XYZ Company has the following contribution margin income statement: